Addressing the Substance Abuse Crisis in Border Areas of Pulwama, Kashmir

 Identification & Vetting (The Partnership Model)

-Action: We established formal partnerships with government-run rehabilitation centers in Hanumangarh.
+Action: We established formal partnerships with government-run rehabilitation centers in Pulwama.

 Process: Social workers integrated with these centers to identify motivated individuals in the final stages of recovery who demonstrated a commitment to rebuilding their lives.